lily-mara/lily-mara.github.io/content/posts/images-esp32/index.md

 <div class="callout callout-warning">
 	<div class="callout-inner">
-        <div class="callout-warning-header">WARNING</div>
+        <div class="callout-header">WARNING</div>
-The latest version of `esp-idf-hal` is `0.40.1`, but this is currently incompatible with the rest of the ecosystem as it depends on a beta version of `embedded-hal` that the rest of the ecosystem does not use yet.
-Use `0.39.4` instead.
+<p>The latest version of <code>esp-idf-hal</code> is <code>0.40.1</code>, but this is currently incompatible with the rest of the ecosystem as it depends on a beta version of <code>embedded-hal</code> that the rest of the ecosystem does not use yet.
+Use <code>0.39.4</code> instead.</p>
   </div>
 </div>

 <div class="callout callout-warning">
 	<div class="callout-inner">
-        <div class="callout-warning-header">WARNING</div>
+        <div class="callout-header">WARNING</div>
-`esp-idf-hal` does not have live documentation on docs.rs.
+<p><code>esp-idf-hal</code> does not have live documentation on docs.rs.
 They require their docs to be built with an espressif-compatible toolchain, which docs.rs is not liable to start including any time soon.
-You can get do their documentation by following the "documentation" link on crates.io (or even on docs.rs) but the standard docs.rs flow will not work for this crate.
+You can get do their documentation by following the "documentation" link on crates.io (or even on docs.rs) but the standard docs.rs flow will not work for this crate.</p>
   </div>
 </div>